-Seq can server its web user interface and event ingestion endpoint over SSL.
-A license key is required in order to use this feature.
+Seq can serve its web user interface and event ingestion endpoint over SSL.

 To configure SSL for Seq, you'll first need a certificate for the hostname that Seq is serving on.
 I.e. if you want to use Seq at

 https://my-seq.mycompany.com then you'll need an SSL certificate for that domain.

 For SSL to provide effective security, you need to ensure that both the apps writing log events, and the client machines used to browse to Seq web user interface, trust the certificate assigned to the Seq server.

 It is possible to disable certificate validation in apps, or ignore certificate validation warnings in web browsers, but in both of these cases it is unlikely SSL provides any material protection against an observer intercepting communication with the server.